-Another option is to concoct your own mask or hydrating cleanser, a method Goldenberg stands behind.
+Another great option is to concoct your own mask or hydrating cleanser—a method which Goldenberg stands firmly behind.
 "It's easy to create do-it-yourself masks and cleansers at home that will be very hydrating," she says.
 "Some of my favorite ingredients to use are coconut oil, avocado, and honey.
 Don’t forget the turmeric if you want to add a little bit of anti-aging to the mix."

 What if you only want to use one product?

-Interestingly, Goldenberg says her top pick would be—wait for it—honey.
+Goldenberg reveals that her pick for a one-stop moisturizing product would be honey.
 "Honey is the most versatile.
 It provides moisture, it has antibacterial properties [Ed. note: a great option for acne-prone skin], and it also has antioxidants to help with anti-aging," she explains.
 "For those reasons, honey is my favorite."

-Frank surprised us, too.
-When we asked him what his sole choice would be, he actually recommended a drugstore staple: "I always recommend using Aquaphor often, as it provides an extra layer of protection for your skin.
+When asked what his lone choice would be, Frank recommended a drugstore staple.
+He shares, "I always recommend using Aquaphor often, as it provides an extra layer of protection for your skin.
 It's especially great in the winter and helps protect skin from the wind."